Klasllani/SRK-EoS-Calculator/README.md

 ```sh
 ls -la
    ```
-You should see: main.cpp, chemicals.cpp, chemicals.h, srk_solver.cpp, srk_solver.h, and (optionally) Makefile
+You should see: main.cpp, chemicals.cpp, chemicals.h, srk_solver.cpp, srk_solver.h, and Makefile

 ### 3. Install required build tools (if not already installed)
 ```sh